John Oliver's Erie Moon Mammoths debut in front of a record crowd

 “It’s just great.
 We’re big baseball fans.
 We see the Pirates all the time, and minor league games are fun.
 There’s so much silliness,” Drombosky said.
 “We watch John Oliver pretty regularly.
 We were like surprised but excited when we saw he picked the Erie team to take over.”

-In addition to throwing out the first pitch, Oliver was a batboy during one inning and also led the crowd in “Take Me Out to the Ballgame” during the seventh inning stretch.
+In addition to throwing out the first pitch, Oliver was a batboy during one inning and led the crowd in “Take Me Out to the Ball Game” during the seventh inning stretch.
 The cap and jersey that Oliver wore for the first pitch are going to the Baseball Hall of Fame.

 Erie trailed 6-3 going into the bottom of the ninth but got within one run on Kevin McGonigle's two-run double.
 Chesapeake's Yaqui Rivera struck out Josue Briceño with the bases loaded to end the game.